knative/docs/code-samples/serving/hello-world/helloworld-csharp/README.md

 # Hello world - .NET Core

-A simple web app written in C# using .NET Core 3.1 that you can use for testing.
+A simple web app written in C# using .NET 6.0 that you can use for testing.
 It reads in an env variable `TARGET` and prints "Hello \${TARGET}!".
 If TARGET is not specified, it will use "World" as the TARGET.